bretth/woven/docs/conventions.rst

         ...
         |--logs
         |--package_cache (Pip will cache release packages here)
-        | Another media directory for files that in the user domain rather than required for the application
+        | Another media directory for files that in the user domain (MEDIA_URL) rather than required for the application
-        | These would normally be hosted on something like s3, but for small projects you may want to host it locally
+        | These would normally be hosted on something like s3, but you may want to host it locally
         |--public  (for single domain deployments any project media goes here if you are hosting media locally)
-            |--example.com (for multi-domain deployments)
+            |--example.com (for multi-domain deployments) TO BE IMPLEMENTED
         |--src (pip will store any source repositories here)

 Server-side State